Skip to content

 [profile.default.junit]

-# If unspecified, JUnit is not written out.
+# If unset, JUnit reporting is disabled.

 # path = "junit.xml"

-# reports across different test runs, it may be useful to provide separate names
+# runs, it may be useful to provide separate names for each report.

 report-name = "nextest-run"